 Auto-reclose incidents are one of the main reasons for short periods of power loss.

 Unfortunately, whether the outage is a second or several minutes, customers who do not have battery backup on appliances or equipment are frustrated by the need to reset clocks and timers.
+Because electricity can seriously injure or even kill, this safety mechanism is vital for all electrical systems.

 Periodically, scheduled interruptions are required to perform maintenance on our system or to your meter.
 These infrequent interruptions are intended to be of short duration.
 If work that may require an outage is planned for your neighbourhood, you will be notified.